haribharadwaj/syllabi/CSD2045_PhysiologicalAssessment.md

 Materials may also be hosted elsewhere and links provided on Canvas.

-### Required software [TO BE CONFIRMED; MORE DETAILS TBA]
-SmartVS&trade; from Intelligent Hearing Systems (IHS) will be used for case simulations as part of some of the quizzes.
-This software is available from the [IHS website](https://smartvs.ihsys.info/product/smartvs-web/).
-Note that this software only operates on Windows PCs or PC emulator software (such as Parallels).
-If installed on SHRS desktop machines, it may also be accessible through remote sessions.

 ### Textbooks
 There are **no** required textbooks.
 Readings from primary literature, class notes/slides, and other handouts/resources will be posted on Canvas.